geotools/geotools/docs/user/welcome/upgrade.rst

 #.
 Recreate the indexer.xml and _auxiliary.xml file as reported in the `NetCDF documentation <https://docs.geoserver.org/main/en/user/extensions/netcdf/netcdf.html#setting-up-a-basic-mosaic>`__ .
 (At the end, GRIB file are served through the NetCDF libraries)

+ZoomContext related classes moved from gt-ysld to gt-main
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+All classes related to ``ZoomContext`` and ``ZoomContextFinder`` have been moved into gt-main, in the ``org.geotools.styling.zoom`` package.
+The old classes in gt-ysld are still available, but are deprecated and will be removed.
+Please switch imports at your earliest convenience.

 .. _update31:

 GeoTools 31.x